SharePoint/sp-dev-docs/docs/embedded/tutorials/create-containertype.md

 >> Note: The Region Group does NOT require your Containers to live in that specified region.
 Your content is not restricted to the specified region

-**TODO: Need to explain Region and Resource Group in relation to SharePoint Embedded **
+Region refers to where the CT is created  for example “US-East”.
+This does NOT affect geographically where containers can live and does not affect geographically where applications are installed.
+Also, regions do not place limits on where SharePoint Embedded Applications can be used.

 Click Review + Create and your validation should pass if the inputs are correct.

-Now you have all the necessary resources to create a Billable Container Type.
+Now you have all the necessary resources to create a Standard Container Type which will defines the billing relationship between your Containers and Azure SubscriptionId.

 <br></br>